 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable covered SSBCI benefits with the limits associated with the that will be used for the member's choice.
+We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
+Each counseling attempt includes up to four face-to-face visits.